darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 : Specify input file or folder, can be used multiple times.
 This option cannot be combined with `<input file or folder>`.

 `--icc-type <type>`
-: Specify the ICC profile type, which is the same as specifying `output profile` in `output color profile` module.
+: Specify the ICC profile type, which is the same as specifying the "output profile" in the [_output color profile_](../../module-reference/processing-modules/output-color-profile.md) module.
 Defaults to "image specified".
 Use `--help icc-type` to obtain a list of the supported types.
-See [output color profile](../../module-reference/processing-modules/output-color-profile) for a more detailed description of the available options.
+See the _output color profile_ module reference for a more detailed description of the available options.

 `--icc-file <file>`
-: Specify ICC profile filename.
+: Specify the ICC profile filename.
 Defaults to an empty filename.

 `--icc-intent <intent>`
-: Specify rendering intent.
+: Specify the rendering intent.
 Defaults to "image specified".
 Use `--help icc-intent` to obtain a list of the supported intents.
 See [rendering intent](../../special-topics/color-management/rendering-intent) for a more detailed description of the available options.

 `--verbose`
 : Enables verbose output.